Rsmith12345/Stratego/README.md

 ### Introductory Description

 Welcome to Stratego: Lightning edition!
-This Java program is a 2-player version of the classic board game Stratego. \
+This Java program is a 2-player version of the classic board game Stratego.
-It utilizes Graphical User Interfaces (GUIs), socket programming techniques, and threads to create a fun, interactive \
-game!
-This specific variant uses 20 pieces and has other minor rule modifications to offer a faster-paced experience \
-compared to the original version.
+It utilizes Graphical User Interfaces (GUIs), socket programming techniques, and threads to create a fun, interactive game!
+This specific variant uses 20 pieces and has other minor rule modifications to offer a faster-paced experience compared to the original version.

 ### How to Use (Display Version)

-This game was programmed in an IDE, but can easily be run using the terminal as well. \
+If you want the most seamleess player experience and have a second computer/friend to play with, skip to the "How to Use (Real Version)" Section.
-To easily display the game's features, its currently configured to be run on one computer. \
+To easily display the game's features, it's currently configured to be run on one computer.
-However, given the nature of the game, to actually play with a friend, it needs to be run on 2 computers. \
+However, given the nature of the game, to actually play with a friend, it needs to be run on 2 computers.
 See the "How to Use (Real Version)" for that setup...

 1) Clone the repository